-In my role as the AUL for Public Services, I serve as a link between library staff and the Stanford research community.
-I am committed to extending the reach of the Stanford University Libraries to all Stanford researchers; I am particularly responsible for the Libraries' work with the Humanities, International and Area Studies, and History and Social Sciences groups.
+In my role as the Associate University Librarian for Public Services and Collection Development, I serve as a link between library staff and the Stanford research community.
+I am committed to extending the reach of the Stanford University Libraries to all Stanford researchers; I am particularly responsible for the Libraries' work with the Humanities, International and Area Studies, and Social Sciences.
+As Political Science Subject Specialist I support research and teaching in Political Science, including research support and acquiring data, e-resources, monographs and other materials.

 “Learning from the Master: Carlos Annacondia and the Standardization of Pentecostal Practices in Argentina” in Global Pentecostal and Charismatic Healing, ed.
 Candace Gunther Brown, Oxford University Press, 2011.